About the coroner

-The Acting Senior Coroner for East Sussex is Fiona King, an independent judicial officer presiding over a Court of Record within the English Judicial system.
+The Senior Coroner for East Sussex is Laura Bradford, an independent judicial officer presiding over a Court of Record within the English Judicial system.

-East Sussex also has four Assistant Coroners, namely James Healy-Pratt, Rachel Redman, Michael Spencer and Laura Bradford.
+East Sussex also has four Assistant Coroners, namely James Healy-Pratt, Fiona King, Rachel Redman and Michael Spencer.

-Although appointed and paid by local councils, the Coroner is not a local government officer but holds office under the Crown and operates completely independently of East Sussex County Council, Sussex Police and all other institutions.
+Although appointed and paid by the Local Authority, the Coroner is not a local government officer but holds office under the Crown and operates independently of East Sussex County Council, Sussex Police and all other institutions.

-The Coroner is responsible for the investigation of all violent or unnatural deaths, sudden deaths of unknown cause and deaths in custody which are reported to him.
+Coroners are responsible for the investigation of all violent or unnatural deaths, sudden deaths of unknown cause and deaths in custody/state detention which are reported to them.

-A death may be reported for a number of reasons.
-It does not mean that there is anything suspicious about the death, it may be that the doctor is unsure of the exact cause or that the person has died earlier than expected, suffered from an industrial disease, died during a surgical operation, or before recovery from an anaesthetic.
+A death may be reported for several reasons.
+It does not mean that there is anything suspicious about the death, it may be that the doctor is unsure of the exact cause or that the person has died earlier than expected, suffered from an industrial disease, died during a surgical operation, or before recovery from an anaesthetic, for example.

 What happens when somebody dies